 - at least 256GB HDD or better SSD.
 512GB would be preferable.
 In case of an HDD an external USB 3 SSD is highly recommended,

-- second power supply as one power supply must stay at school.
+- an optional second power supply to leave at school.

 We are already proud to say that all major players (both private and public) in the Luxembourg marketplace have committed and will participate in this project.
 Discussions are currently being held with additional potential partners.
 The list will certainly be extended.